-Covered Prescription Drugs also include selected Specialty Prescription Drugs within, but not limited to, the following Prescription Drugs classifications only when such Prescription Drugs are covered medications and are dispensed through exclusive Specialty Pharmacy Network supplier.
-Specialty Prescription Drugs are designated complex injectable and oral drugs generally covered up to a 31-day Supply that have very specific manufacturing, storage, and dilution requirements.
-Specialty Prescription Drugs are Prescription Drugs including, but not limited to Prescription Drugs used for: infertility; growth hormone Treatment; multiple sclerosis; rheumatoid arthritis; hepatitis C; and, hemophilia.
+- Covered Prescription Drugs also include selected Specialty Prescription Drugs within, but not limited to, the following Prescription Drugs classifications only when such Prescription Drugs are covered medications and are dispensed through exclusive Specialty Pharmacy Network supplier.
+Specialty Prescription Drugs are designated complex injectable and oral drugs generally covered up to a 31-day Supply that have very specific manufacturing, storage, and dilution requirements that are subject to restricted distribution by the U.S. Food and Drug Administration (FDA); or require special handling, Provider coordination, or patient education that cannot be provided by a Retail Pharmacy.
+Specialty Prescription Drugs are Prescription Drugs including, but not limited to Prescription Drugs used for: Infertility; growth hormone Treatment; multiple sclerosis; rheumatoid arthritis; hepatitis C; and, hemophilia.
 A current list of designated Specialty Prescription Drugs and suppliers is available at www.bluecrossmnonline.com, or contact Member Service at the telephone number listed on the back of your member ID card.
-Specialty Prescription Drugs are not available through 90dayRx.
+Specialty Prescription Drugs are not available through 90dayRx. - Specialty Prescription Drugs may be ordered by a Health Care Provider on your behalf or you may submit the prescription order directly to the Specialty Pharmacy Network supplier.
+In either situation, the Specialty Pharmacy Network supplier will deliver the prescription to you.